Gigahawk/esPod/README.md

     - TV out support?
         - Might be better to support audio input idk
     - USB data transfer
+        - With no native USB support, may have to mux the SD card with a USB to SD adapter or something, possibly also add a hub for a built in programmer?
     - Screen
     - Clickwheel
     - Clickwheel clicker
     - Original battery support
 3. USB-C
-    - Host mode support for USB DACs, maybe USB-C analog audio out
+    - ~~Host mode support for USB DACs, maybe USB-C analog audio out~~ Original ESP32 does not support USB
 4. WiFi file sync
     - Using a MCU means no syncing via Syncthing or even easy connectivity to a private cloud with Tailscale etc.
     - Closest we can probably do is an rsync compatible client and an IP/URL to try to pull updates from